EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 String lights for lighting up your camp area

-Camp kitchen, relying on food vendors to keep you fed during the festival, is expensive BUT make sure you plan to make meals that are quick and easy with minimal clean up.
+Camp kitchen: Relying on food vendors to keep you fed during the festival can be expensive.
+Plan to make meals that are quick and easy with minimal cleanup.

 Festival Problem vs Solution Breakdown